glocalcoop/activist-network/wp-content/plugins/polylang/readme.txt

 * Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
 * A customizable language switcher is provided as a widget or in the nav menu
 * The admin interface is of course multilingual too and each user can set the WordPress admin language in its profile

+= Credits =

+Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the banner and the logo.
+Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
+Wherever third party code has been used, credit has been given in the code’s comments.

 = Translators =